How Ballpoint Pens Are Made

 Method 2:

-How a Pen is made: step by step assembly
+How is a Pen made: step by step assembly

 Capped Ballpoint Pens